Meiji Tokyo Renka: Musicals

 A musical theatre adaptation titled Kageki Meiji Tokyo Renka: Oborozuki no Chat Noir ran in June 2016.
 Oborozuki no Chat Noir is centered on Shunso Hishida's route.
 The musical was directed by Kotaro Yoshitani and written by Sayaka Sakuragi.
 It starred Shohei Hashimoto as Shunso, Hirofumi Araki as Ogai, Kousuke Asuma as Otojirō, Tomoru Akazawa as Kyōka, Yu Yoshioka as Gorō, Ire Shiozaki as Yakumo, and Yūya Asato as Charlie.
 Shion Aoki was cast as Mei.
 The musical was given a home release on Blu-ray and region 2 DVD on October 5, 2016, with the Blu-ray peaking at #175 and the DVD at #109 on the Oricon Weekly Charts.

 A sequel stage musical titled Kageki Meiji Tokyo Renka: Gekkō no Meine Liebe ran from August 18–19, 2018 at Morinomiya Piloti Hall in Osaka and August 25-September 2, 2018 at Theatre 1010 in Tokyo.
 The musical focuses on Ogai Mori's route.
 The cast from the previous musical reprised their roles, this time with Hirofumi Araki as lead, while Momoko Suzuki was recast in the role of Mei.

 Anime

-An anime adaptation was announced at a promotional event in October 2016.
+An anime television series adaptation was announced at a promotional event in October 2016.
 Akitaro Daichi was announced as the director at the Haikara Date promotional event on January 21, 2018.
 The cast from the games and the anime film reprised their roles and the show is animated by TMS Entertainment.
 The series premiered on Tokyo MX and TVA from January 9 to March 27, 2019.
 The series is being simulcasted by Crunchyroll, and in Indonesia by Ponimu.
 It is also being given an English dub by Funimation.

 The opening theme song is "Tsukiakari no Rhapsodia" by KENN.
 The series features three ending songs, each performed by members of the cast: "Hoshikuzu no Yomibito" by KENN and Daisuke Namikawa; "Mellow na Yoru ni Odorimashō" by Shinnosuke Tachibana and Nobuhiko Okamoto; and "Yoiya Yoiya" by Kousuke Toriumi and Jun Fukuyama.